Muscle mass build-up is not just about lifting your weights

 Post-workout nutrition helps to:

-1. Repair Muscle Damage: Protein provides the building blocks (amino acids) necessary for muscle repair.
+1. Repair Muscle Damage: Protein supplements the nutrients

 - Lean meats like chicken or turkey